WolfgangKonen/GBG/agents/ConnectFour/csv/TERNARY/AAREADME.txt

-multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T8.csv: 	new version with ZValue*, but old randomSelect: AB has 0.89 in the end multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T9.csv: 	new ZValue*, new randomAgent, no ZValueSingle: AB has only 0.74 in the end (!) multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T9a.csv: 	new ZValue*, new RandomAgent randomAgent, no ZValueSingle: AB has only 0.77 in the end (!)
+multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T8.csv: 	new version with ZValue*, but old randomSelect: AB has 0.89 in the end multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T9.csv: 	new ZValue*, new randomAgent, no ZValueSingle: AB has only 0.74 in the end (!) multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T9a.csv: 	new ZValue*, new RandomAgent randomAgent, no ZValueSingle: AB has only 0.77 in the end (!) multiTrain_TCL-EXP-al50-lam05-500k-HOR001-single-T9b.csv: 	new ZValue*, old randomSelect: AB has only 0.77 in the end (!)

 in comparison:
 multiTrain_TCL-EXP-al50-lam05-500k-HOR001-T.csv: 		former run, with g3_EvalNPly, single only for AB: AB has 0.90 in the end (!)